 Aside from volcano treks, Antigua is a great town to explore.
-Don’t miss visiting Central Park, the various museums, old monasteries, people watch or grab street food at Iglesia de La Merced, walk through the famous Santa Catalina arch, souvenir shop in what seems like a never ending market or check out the night life and its various cocktail bars for delicious drinks.
-(FYI: Rum is the liquor of choice in Guatemala with brands like “Ron Zacapa”, “Venado” and “Quezalteca” among the popular options.
-If beer is what you fancy then “Gallo” is the way to go.)
+Don’t miss visiting Central Park, the various museums, old monasteries, people watching or grab street food at Iglesia de La Merced, walk through the famous Santa Catalina arch, souvenir shop in what seems like a never ending market or check out the night life and its various cocktail bars for delicious drinks.

 Having visited here multiple times I really like to do new things here and may decline more popular tourist activities like treks but that is not to say you won’t find me still at a yoga studio, asking locals for their favorite dive spots to grab meals or better yet, learning how to cook authentic Guatemalan dishes myself in the various cooking schools.
 After a little research I opted to take a cooking class at “La Tortilla Cooking School” where our group learned to make 5 Guatemalan dishes during the class while enjoying unlimited wine and ultimately being able to indulge in the fruits of our labor.
 This was a wonderful experience for me and would recommend to tourists and those who visit Guatemala multiple times, like myself, alike as the class is in both English and Spanish and they email you the recipes to the dishes you cooked.

 Rested My Head: